One of the most common and most serious valve problems is called aortic valve stenosis.

 Aortic valve replacement: It’s done with mechanical valves made of metal or with valve tissue from cows, pigs, or human donors.

-Or she may go with a catheter procedure called transcatheter aortic valve replacement (TAVR).
+Or they may go with a catheter procedure called transcatheter aortic valve replacement (TAVR).
 TAVR is a less invasive procedure, meaning your surgeon uses much smaller cuts than with open-heart surgery.
 People usually have an easier time recovering and have less discomfort with this procedure.

 Balloon valvuloplasty: This procedure is usually for infants and kids with aortic valve stenosis.
 It’s less effective for adults.